meshery/meshery/CONTRIBUTING.md

 _Tip:_ The [Meshery adapter for Istio](https://github.com/layer5io/meshery-istio) is a good reference adapter to use as an example of a Meshery adapter written in Go.

 ## <a name="contributing-ui">UI Contribution Flow</a>
+Meshery is written in `Go` (Golang) and leverages Go Modules.
+UI is built on React and Next.js.
+To make building and packaging easier a `Makefile` is included in the main repository folder.

 ### Install UI dependencies
 To install/update the UI dependencies: